 Source: Wikipedia

-The obvious benefit is the wide frequency range allowing you to record without a filter.
+The obvious benefit of DSD is the wide frequency range allowing you to record without a filter.

 If one record using PCM, the input signal should be band limited (low pass filter).